Weeks-UNC/shapemapper2/README.md

 --render-mutations
-             Render pdf files showing detailed read and mutation processing steps for each sample and RNA target, up to --max-pages.
+             Render pdf files showing detailed read and mutation processing steps for each sample and RNA target, up to '--max-pages'.
 Primarily a debugging tool, but can be useful to visually inspect individual reads for the presence of pseudogenes.

      --max-pages <n>
-             Maximum pages to render for --render-mutations.
+             Maximum pages to render for '--render-mutations'.
 Default=100

 --per-read-histograms
-             Output read length and mutation frequency histogram tables in log file.
+             Output read length and per-read mutation frequency histogram tables in log file.

 --structured-output
              Output all files in a folder hierarchy matching the pipeline organization.
-             If this option is provided, "--temp" folder will not be used.
+             If this option is provided, '--temp' folder will not be used.
              Default behavior is to generate files and folders in a hierarchy in the temp folder, except for important output files which are generated in the main output folder.